-The Horizon Universal Console provides the Dashboard page as your one-stop place from which you can get a visual sense of the overall health of your entire fleet of cloud-connected pods, as well as access real-time metrics and health information for all of the pods in your Horizon Cloud tenant environment.
+The Horizon Universal Console provides the Dashboard page as your one-stop place from which you can get a visual sense of the overall health of your entire fleet of cloud-connected pods, as well as access real-time metrics and health information for all of the pods in your first-gen Horizon Cloud tenant environment.
 The data is provided by the Cloud Monitoring Service (CMS), which is one of the central services in Horizon Cloud.
 The Dashboard page is available from the console's Monitor icon.

-- Whether the feature depends on system code available only in the latest Horizon Cloud pod manifest, Horizon pod version, or Horizon Cloud Connector version.
+- Whether the feature depends on system code available only in the latest first-gen Horizon Cloud pod manifest, Horizon pod version, or Horizon Cloud Connector version.

-- Whether access to the feature in Limited Availability, as stated in the Release Notes at the feature's debut.
+- Whether access to the feature is in Limited Availability, as stated in the Release Notes at the feature's debut.

 - Whether the feature requires specific licensing or SKUs.

 When you see mention of a feature in this documentation and you do not see that feature in the first-gen console, first check the Release Notes to see if the feature's access is limited and the way you can request enablement in your tenant.
 Alternatively, when you believe you are entitled to use a feature that is described in this documentation and you do not see it in the console, you can ask your VMware Horizon Cloud Service representative or, if you do not have a representative, you can file a service request (SR) to the Horizon Cloud Service team as described in How to file a Support Request in Customer Connect (VMware KB 2006985).